etienne6/Raptors-Stats-Leaders/README.md

 This is part of my mini-project series to showcase the Frontend skills that I've been reviewing to prepare myself for the job market.

+In this project here are some skills that I showcase:

 - Fetch API
 - Async/Await
 - Event handling